 The first usable mobile web browsers hit the market nearly 10 years ago, so it’s crazy to think that mobile is still an issue for anyone.
 But in reality, this is the big fish to fry for most retailers in 2017 for a few reasons.
 First, the number of people using mobile is still on the rise, and is expected to overtake desktop in the next year or so.
 Second, Google’s rules are becoming increasingly mobile-centric.
 So major SEO rules have already kicked in (which can help or hurt you), so there is no time like the present to ensure your mobile site is not only compliant with Google but also easy to use.

 What are the major issues you should be addressing this year?
 First of all, at the very least, ensure that you have a responsive site as soon as possible.
 Keep in mind, however, that responsive sites, although convenient, are not necessarily the end-all, be-all for ecommerce.
-Responsive sites do scale the interface to make them more usable on smaller screens, but there can still be usability challenges.
+Responsive sites do scale the interface to make them more usable on smaller screens, but there can still be usability challenges and it’s not always the fault of a faulty or bad responsive design.
 Page speed, for example, may still suffer unnecessarily due to the underlying code base or the size of images, for example.
-Dedicated mobile sites are more time-consuming and expensive to manage, but for now, that should be the goal as they will allow you more flexibilty to cater to mobile users.
+Dedicated mobile sites are more time-consuming and expensive to manage, but for now, that should be the goal as they will allow you more flexibility to cater to mobile users.
 If that thought is still hard to swallow, consider this; in the coming months and years, most of your shoppers will be visiting on phones and tablets.
 In five years, it might seem silly to have a dedicated desktop site.

 And let’s not forget about apps.
 At current, apps are really only for loyal fans, or people who buy from you on a frequent basis.
 They’re far from necessary for most brands, but they can be extremely useful and beneficial if you have fans who buy from you frequently.

 #2 Be more social